CoDeCPH/CoDeCPH.github.io/sponsors/qacube.md

 </div>

-The typical company has at least 50 disparate ALM tools and this makes reporting across testing tools a significant challenge without a major aggregation effort.
-In dynamic software delivery environments, enterprises need to see their results across projects, clusters, technologies, departments, geographies and testing tools in order to make sound strategic decisions.
-At every level there is a need to drill down to get to the root source and to identify defects as early as possible in the Software Delivery Lifecycle to save costs and valuable time.
+QACube is a provider of visual analytics and C-level reporting for high level maturity reporting across the software delivery lifecycle.
+It enables dynamic software delivery environments to see their results across projects, clusters, technologies, departments, geographies and disparate tools in order to make sound strategic decisions.
+QACube provides delivery teams with early warning signs, including where to look for hidden bottlenecks and short-comings, and to work more collaboratively for faster-time-to-market with the requisite quality.